If you see this after your page is loaded completely, leafletJS files are missing.

-Although most megaliths in the world belong to Mesolithic, Neolithic, Chalcolithic and Bronze Ages, there are exceptions to this rule: such as the Iron Age stone ships in Sweden or medieval turf labyrinths and mazes, as well as dolmens, menhirs and the other megalithic structures of the several islands of Indonesia, which are in active use up to this day.
-In this group there are also some monuments made without stones, such as the Northern European labyrinths made of peaty soil.
+Although most megaliths in the world belong to the Mesolithic, Neolithic, Chalcolithic, and Bronze Ages, there are exceptions to this rule: such as the Iron Age stone ships in Sweden or medieval turf labyrinths and mazes, as well as dolmens, menhirs, and the other megalithic structures of the several islands of Indonesia, which are in active use up to this day.
+In this group, there are also some monuments made without stones, such as the Northern European labyrinths made of peaty soil.

 One way to classify them is to divide megalithic structures into two major classes – polylithic type (a structure consisting of many stones) and monolithic type (a single stone).
 Unfortunately, this division is much less straightforward than it sounds.
 For example, there can be different groups of separate standing stones or a standing stone can have a cap of another stone on top (like moai in Rapa Nui do).

 Another way is to list all the diverse forms of megaliths.
 Some of the most popular in Western Europe are: